almogelfassy/ocp-virtualization-workshop/01.validate/README.md

 oc get nodes
 ```

-You should be able to see the list of nodes as below:
+You should be able to see the list of nodes as below

 ~~~bash
 NAME                                                       STATUS   ROLES    AGE   VERSION